Robin Fraser

-Robin Fraser (born December 17, 1966) is an American soccer coach and former player.
-He is currently the head coach of Major League Soccer club Colorado Rapids.
-Fraser was formerly an assistant coach for Real Salt Lake, New York Red Bulls, and Toronto FC, and was the head coach of Chivas USA for two seasons.
+Robin Fraser (born December 17, 1966) is a professional soccer coach and former player.
+He is the head coach of Major League Soccer club Toronto FC.
+He previously served as head coach of Colorado Rapids and Chivas USA and as an assistant for Real Salt Lake, Toronto, and the New York Red Bulls.

-Fraser played six seasons in the American Professional Soccer League and ten in Major League Soccer.
-He earned 27 caps with the United States men's national soccer team between 1988 and 2001.
+A former defender, Fraser played six seasons in the American Professional Soccer League and ten in Major League Soccer.
+He earned 27 caps with the United States national team between 1988 and 2001.

 Youth and college

 Fraser was born in Jamaica and grew up in Miami, Florida where he played soccer at Miami Palmetto High School.
 He played college soccer at Florida International University from 1984 to 1988, leading the team to an NCAA Division II Championship as a freshman.
 After the team moved to Division I before the 1987 season, he was recognized as a 1987 and 1988 second-team All-American, and was a finalist for the Hermann Trophy as a senior.